 - If any parent/carer is concerned that their child is struggling to access remote learning and needs support with this then they should contact their child’s Head of Year via the relevant Key Stage Administrator to discuss any issues and plan appropriate support.

 Where individual pupils need to self-isolate but the majority of their peer group remains in school, how remote education is provided will likely differ from the approach for whole groups.
 This is due to the challenges of teaching pupils both at home and in school.

-- In some cases, teachers will also offer 'blended learning' lessons, allowing self-isolating students to access the classroom live, using Microsoft Teams, while the lesson is taking place.
+- Wherever possible, teachers will also 'blended learning' lessons, allowing self-isolating students to access the classroom live, using Microsoft Teams, while the lesson is taking place.

 - Students self-isolating will be able to access any lesson resources, as well as homework tasks, through SatchelOne and Microsoft Teams/OneDrive.